JayWood/the-seo-framework/readme.txt

 	* Blog Description cache wasn't initialized correctly.
 	* When using subsets of languages, e.g. "nl-NL-formal", the check no longer falls back to "en_US", but to "nl_NL".
 This affects `og:locale` in particular.
 	* Robots.txt subdirectory admin path is now rendered correctly.
+	* Conflicting plugin detection can now detect more than one plugin again.
+	* Sitemap and description transients should now always flush on page publish.
 * **Removed:**
 	* Shortlink URL from Home Page, as it's quite useless and self referring there.
 	* Yahoo Pinging option and initiation, as they've moved to Bing quite some time ago (oops).